 In the few years that this disease has been a part of her life, she has tackled it head on by maintaining her health, keeping up an unbelievably positive attitude and not allowing it to stop her from living her life.
 Tristan displayed her strength and perseverance during the experience of a lifetime when she and her husband Blair, welcomed their first child, a very happy and healthy baby girl into the world!!
 Riley is the sweetest little girl and I love seeing Tristan and Blair totally THRIVE as new parents!

-Today’s recipe is dedicated to my best girl, whom I love so very much, her growing family and the walk we’ll all be participating in this Sunday!
+Like I mentioned earlier, this Garlic and Herb Capellini recipe is dedicated to my best girl.
 I know this recipe seems very similar to the recipe I dedicated to her last time, but it’s a little bit of a joke because of her crazy, picky palate, lol.
 I kept the capellini, garlic and Parmesan (because duh), but swapped the red pepper flakes and lemon out for some fresh herbs.
 This dish is super simple and easy to throw together, but still so delicious, it makes the perfect weeknight meal.

 MS is a scary, unpredictable disease which sadly affects millions of people around the world including Tristan and the hundreds and hundreds of people that personally love and care about her so much.
 I will continue to do whatever I can to support my best and strongest friend, even if it’s just with a little pasta. :) I really appreciate you all taking the time to read this personal post!
 If you’d like to learn more about Multiple Sclerosis, you can do so here. xx, Jenny